- Academic Advising

 Graduate Student Withdrawal

 Prior to dropping or withdrawing from graduate coursework, individuals should consider the impact a course drop/withdrawal will have on grades, tuition & fees, and federal financial aid.
-Students considering dropping courses and/or withdrawing from a graduate program are encouraged to review the Graduate School’s withdrawal information to make a well-informed decision.
-If a registered student elects to drop a course or withdrawal from a program, the student must follow the proper drop/withdrawal procedure
+Students considering dropping courses and/or withdrawing from a graduate program are encouraged to review the Office of Graduate Studies’ withdrawal information to make a well-informed decision.
+If a registered student elects to drop a course or withdrawal from a program, the student must follow the proper drop/withdrawal procedure as specified in policy.